vstartse/DevSecOpsBIU11/01_default_profile_new_users.md

 ## Submission

-When you're done with above section, copy your solution, which mean the code changes you've done in `/etc/skel/.bash_profile` into `ex1_sol/customUserProfile.sh` in our shared repository.
+When you're done with above section, copy your solution, which means the code changes you've done in `/etc/skel/.bash_profile` into `ex1_sol/customUserProfile.sh` file **in our shared repository**.
 For example, if your `/etc/skel/.bash_profile` file looks like:

 ```shell